 Ueno is one of my favourite area of Tokyo.
-When you walk around Ueno, you could see, and feel, the layers of time gone by in Tokyo.
-In Ameyoko, where you can find a market of fresh food and world-class denims and workwears, it felt like time was frozen in the 80s.
+When you walk around Ueno, you could see, and feel, the layers of the time gone by in Tokyo.
+In Ameyoko, where you can find a market of fresh food and world-class denim and workwear, it felt like time was frozen in the 80s.
 At the same time, the train station’s exterior remains relatively unchanged since 1932.
-And, on the main road, parallel the raise railway tracks, you can find your modern architectures so ubiquitous in urban Tokyo.
+And, on the main road, parallel the raised railway tracks, you can find your modern architectures so ubiquitous in urban Tokyo.

 Unlucky for me, it rained the first two times I went to Ueno.
-In fact, in Spring 2013, it was the only rainy day for the whole trip.
+In fact, in Spring 2013, it was the only rainy day of the whole trip.

 The entrance to Ameyoko (アメ横) is just opposite the south exit of Ueno Station.
 Ameyoko is a denim and workwear mecca.
 Get a pair of Made in Japan denim jeans by cult brands such as Sugar Cane, Big John, Momotaro, Pure Japan Blue, etc, from Americaya or Hinoya while you are there.
 You must.
 It is really not an option.

 Tip: Get your Indigo sweetness altered in the shop where they use traditional chain stitching sewing machines.
 May take a few hours, so plan your time ahead.

 Took me awhile to find this sushi restaurant (寿司幸) on Google Map.
 I had lunch there on two separate occasions while I was in Ueno.
 I loved it for the homey feel.
-And, although I have read about it, I learned the art of eating sushi through observing one ojiisan patron, and practiced, at the same time, by chomping my maguro sushi down.
+And, although I have read about it, I learned the art of eating sushi by observing one ojiisan patron and practised by gobbling up my maguro sushi.